Ohio Mesothelioma Lawyer

 Asbestos-Contaminated Vermiculite from Libby, Montana

 The Scotts Company facility in Marysville also exposed people to asbestos.
-The lawn and garden products manufacturer used vermiculite in the processing of its products.
+The lawn and garden products manufacturer used vermiculite in many of its products.
 Some of that vermiculite came from the W.R.
 Grace mine in Libby, Montana.[4]

 This put workers during that time at risk of asbestos exposure, along with residents living nearby and anyone who bought the garden and lawn products.